With the Grit Airbox mesh hockey bag, you get dry gear without the hassle of removing everything from the bag

 The Airbox might cost a little more than competing similarly sized hockey bags.
 But at the end of the day, you have to ask yourself if all of the time and energy you spend packing and unpacking your gear—not to mention the money spent on gear deodorizers—is worth the extra dough.
 For us, it certainly seems so!

-The Grit Airbox mesh hockey bag can be picked up for about $100 (plus S+H) at Perani’s Hockey World.
+The Grit Airbox mesh hockey bag can be picked up at Perani’s Hockey World.
 Say goodbye to smelly hockey gear!